peteroupc/peteroupc.github.io/randomfunc.md

 #### Random Points Inside a Simplex

 The following pseudocode generates a random point inside an _n_-dimensional simplex (simplest convex figure, such as a line segment, triangle, or tetrahedron).
 It takes one parameter, _points_, a list consisting of the _n_ plus one vertices of the simplex, all of a single dimension _n_ or greater.
 The special case of 3 points came from Osada et al. (2002\)[^105].
+For other cases, see the Dirichlet distribution entry in the section "Index of Nonuniform Distributions", earlier.

     METHOD VecAddProd(a, b, c)
       for j in 0...size(a): a[j]=a[j]+b[j]*c